kamranahmedse/developer-roadmap/src/data/roadmaps/graphql/content/serving-over-internet@inhjhH-7xJyX8o4DQqErF.md

 # Serving over Internet

-Serving GraphQL over the internet refers to the process of making a GraphQL server available to clients over the internet, typically by exposing the server's endpoint through a public IP address or a domain name.
+Serving GraphQL over the internet involves making a GraphQL server accessible to clients through a public IP address or domain name.
+This can be done using reverse proxies, cloud services, or serverless functions to expose the GraphQL endpoint publicly.

-There are several ways to serve a GraphQL server over the internet:

-- Using a reverse proxy
-- Using a cloud service
-- Using a serverless function

 To learn more, visit the following links: